JKHYuen/AltoCloneBuild/README.md

 Launch with "Alto Clone.exe".

 ## Controls
-     Left Click: Jump, hold left click to do backflip Right Click: Glide (mid air only, do backflips to charge up)
+     Left-Click: Jump, hold left-click to do backflip
+    Right-Click: Glide (mid air only, do backflips to charge up)